 What is it that allows us to continue appreciating a relationship, even after the newness wears off?
 Really, it boils down to two important things – GRATITUDE and FOCUS.
 And the secret here is that one feeds the other.
 If you focus on the wonderful qualities of someone, then you can’t help but feel grateful for having them in your life.
 And if you are grateful, then you will take the time to focus on their wonderful qualities.
 See how that works?

 Just so you know, this also works the other way around, so be careful.
 The more you focus on someone’s imperfections, the more fault you will find and the less gratitude you will feel.
 So if you want to keep your relationship alive with feelings of appreciation and gratitude, focus on the good and avoid fault finding.
 In reality, we all have plenty of faults and we appreciate it when others don’t shine a spotlight on ours.

 Take a look at your own relationship appreciation levels

 Are there important aspects of your life that aren’t receiving the level of appreciation they deserve?
 We could ask this question with regard to people or material possessions.
 Even though the concept applies equally to both, I will focus on people for the moment.
 For some reason, familiarity can easily obscure our estimation of the people closest to us.

-Newness is all about perception
+In a relationship, newness is all about perception

-We can all cultivate this kind of appreciation.
+We can all cultivate this kind of relationship appreciation.
 Applying the 5 strategies above will help you keep things new while avoiding the tendency to take anything, or anyone, for granted.

 The lines are open!